yashasvi-dwivedi/moodify/README.md

 1. **Image Capture:** Uses OpenCV to capture an image from your webcam.
 2. **Mood Prediction:** ResNet18 model predicts one of: `chill`, `focus`, `party`, `romantic`, `energetic`.
-3. **Lighting Control:** (Optional, requires integration with smart lights, e.g., Philips Hue).
-4. **Spotify Playback:** Authenticates with Spotify and plays a playlist matching your mood.
+3. **Spotify Playback:** Authenticates with Spotify and plays a playlist matching your mood.

 ---

 ## 📝 Customization

 - **Add more moods:** Add new class labels in `predict_mood.py`, retrain your model, and update `mood_to_playlist` in `spotify_auth.py`.
-- **Smart Lights:** Integrate your preferred smart lighting API for full automation.

 ---